Shape the Future of VC

 Hear from Our 2023 Summer Associates

-Watch short snippets of selected Summer Associates sharing their experiences working in VC this summer.
+Watch short snippets of selected Summer Associates sharing their experiences working in VC.

 Chris interned at the University of Maryland Momentum Fund